 After CMS declared that MHC was out of compliance of requirements established by the Secretary of Health and Human Services, they denied any payments from Medicare of Medicaid to residents admitted after November 27th.
 All payments from CMS will cease at the close of business on December 27th, 2016, according to a detailed, 199 page report that was provided to the Mirror-Exchange.

 A letter from CMS dated Nov.
 18th that was addressed to MHC Administrator John Simonton was titled, "Imposition Notice-On-Going Immediate Jeopardy".

-The CMS reported that 'Imdy' to residents dentified during
+The CMS reported that 'Immediate Jeopardy' to residents and staff was identified during the compliant survey.